althe3rd/Pinpoint/CONTRIBUTING.md

-# Contributing to UW Accessibility Checker
+# Contributing to Pinpoint Accessibility Checker

-Thank you for your interest in contributing to the UW Accessibility Checker project!
-This tool helps University of Wisconsin faculty and staff ensure their digital content meets accessibility standards.
+Thank you for your interest in contributing to the Pinpoint Accessibility Checker project!
+This tool helps organizations ensure their digital content meets accessibility standards.

-## 🎯 Project Goals
+## Project Goals

 This project aims to:
-- Provide easy-to-use accessibility testing for UW faculty and staff
+- Provide easy-to-use accessibility testing for organizations and individuals
 - Deliver consistent results using industry-standard axe-core
-- Maintain professional UW branding and standards
+- Maintain professional branding and standards
 - Support local development and testing workflows

-## 🤝 How to Contribute
+## How to Contribute

 ### Reporting Issues